Suspensionless Car

 Well one night while just BS-ing in the shop he comes up with “If you were going to build another super, what would it be?”
 Well we kicked around the idea of a very light non-suspension RE car.
 It was just BS-ing , but he got on the phone with Bill Hite.
 After a lot of phone conversations Hite thought the idea had some merit and considering the tires and wings available why not?
 So he drew up some plans and submitted them to Port, who bought the project.

 The car was absolutely unique.
 Completely rigid, the right rear had a U joint on it so as to allow camber adjustments.
-Both front spindles had camber, caster and height adjusters (for load adjustment) and zero scrub radius built into them (most guys don’t even know what it is)!
+Both front spindles had camber, caster and height adjusters (for load adjustment) and zero scrub radius built into them (most guys don’t even know what that is)!
 Lightness remember no power steering.
 The whole project less engine was designed and built by Hite.

 Gene Lee Gibson was selected to do the driving, while Bill and I and a couple Leahy boys (one is in the picture I think) were the pit crew.